 Ultimately, even though users looking at wallet options might be resistant to the base price of the Nano S, it’s easy to see why it along with the Trezor One are the most sold hardware wallets in the crypto world right now.

-How do I set up my Ledger Nano S wallet?
+How do I set up a wallet with Ledger Nano S

 - Update your Ledger Nano S’ Firmware.
 This is the first step before you initialize your device to ensure that it is updated with the latest firmware.
 This update will mean vital security improvements and additional features.
 The process may take up to 15 minutes as per the installation guide.